 How to become a member:

 Those who wish to join our club must be in good standing in the community and must be at least 18 years old.
-Our noon meetings, held on the 1st and 3rd Wednesday each month at Rocky’s of Northville, are an excellent forum for prospective members to meet other members, officers, and directors.
+Our noon meetings, held on the 1st and 3rd Wednesday each month at Northville Sports Den, are an excellent forum for prospective members to meet other members, officers, and directors.
 The club covers the cost of one meal for each prospective member.

 Groups We Support